StoneT2000/jax-bandits/README.md

 cumulative_regret = np.cumsum(np.array(regrets))
 ```

-For a packaged, jitted version of the above loop, you can run
+For a packaged, jitted version of the above loop, you can use the `experiment` function in the package

 ```python
 from jaxbandits import experiment